Strasburg hurt as Nationals beat Orioles 15-3 for ‘split’

 Wearing their road gray uniforms, the Orioles secured a better-late-than-never victory that stretched their winning streak to six.
 The surge began with wins on Friday and Saturday in Washington and continued with a three-game sweep in Philadelphia.

-”It was definitely strange having to wait five days for that one,” Orioles catcher Bryan Holiday said. ”I’m glad we were able to get that in and seal the deal.”
+“It was definitely strange having to wait five days for that one,” Orioles catcher Bryan Holaday said.
+“I’m glad we were able to get that in and seal the deal.”

 Minutes after the final out, the grounds crew brought out the tarp and covered the field flawlessly before a heavy rain delayed the series opener for nearly two hours.